Raw Milk Face Packs For Brighter Skin

 1 tablespoon of besan (gram flour)

 Why this pack: Besan acts as a natural cleanser, absorbing excess oil and impurities from the skin.
 Combined with raw milk, this face pack helps in maintaining an oil-free and bright complexion.
-Use it weekly, and customise the consistency by adjusting the quantity of besan.
-Rinse thoroughly and follow up with a moisturiser for optimal results.
+Use it weekly, and customize the consistency by adjusting the quantity of besan.
+Rinse thoroughly and follow up with a moisturizer for optimal results.

 Papaya and Raw Milk Face Pack